bigstronkcodeman/Lindenmayer-System-Renderer/README.md

 # Lindenmayer System Renderer
 Design, draw, and explore custom L-Systems

+A Lindenmayer System is a type of formal grammar, consisting of an alphabet of symbols, a set of production rules, and a starting state (string) which is referred to as the "axiom".
+These production rules are applied iteratively, starting with the axiom, some specified number of times.
+Then, the resulting string is interpreted as a set of instructions for drawing.
+Using these systems, we can render a vast collection of different types of beautiful fractal images.
+The possibilities really are endless!

 ```Rules:
 Character        Meaning
    F	         Move forward by line length drawing a line